Figfy's target customer

 What SMBs want from implementation

 - Proven methodology.
-Repeatable frameworks lower risk and make outcomes legible to business stakeholders.
+Repeatable frameworks lower risk.

 Why SMBs are ideal for standardized implementations

-- Limited IT resources favor low-touch, prescriptive approaches. [oai_citation:10‡smb-gr.com](https://www.smb-gr.com/wp-content/uploads/2024/10/The-SMB-Technology-Buying-Journey_Part-One_final.pdf?utm_source=chatgpt.com)
+- Limited IT resources favor prescriptive approaches.

 IV.
 Why Enterprise-Focused Vendors Don’t Fit